Getting help around the yard: What will the NDIS cover?

 - The support is related to your NDIS goals

-- It is considered “reasonable and necessary” – more on that here
+- It is considered “reasonable and necessary” – more on What is that “reasonable and necessary”?

 - It will help you live an ordinary life.